HUIHU1HUI/Ampify-engineering-placement-test/README.md

 - Input formatting so that spaces and upper/lower case are emitted, ensuring the calculator understands any way the user types the calculation.
 For example typing "pi*4" and "PI * 4" are both understood as the same.

-Make sure to compile using C++17[-std=c++17] or GNU++17[-std=GNU++17] The compiled command line app is included.
+Make sure to compile using C++17[-std=c++17] or GNU++17[-std=GNU++17] The compiled command line app and xcode project file are included.

 Web API Parsing test:
 A simple web json parsing script written in javascript.